 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Beginning November 1, 2010, paper renewals will no longer be available to non-resident producers.
-In addition, the Department will no longer mail renewal notices through the U.S. mail.
+Beginning November 1, 2010, the Department will no longer mail renewal notices through the U.S. mail.
 All renewal notices will be sent electronically to the email address the Department has on file through Sircon.
 If the Department does not have a valid, current email address, the producer will not receive a renewal notice.
 It is the producer's responsibility to provide the Department with a valid email address and update it when necessary through their Sircon ProducerEDGE account or with the Department.

 If for some reason you do not receive a renewal notice, it is still your responsibility to renew your license.
-If you do not receive a renewal notice at least 30 days prior to the license expiration date you may go online to renew either at www.sircon.com or www.NIPR.com.
+If you do not receive a renewal notice at least 30 days prior to the license expiration date, you may renew either online at www.sircon.com or www.nipr.com, or through the uniform NAIC paper renewal application (must be mailed to IDOI along with check or money order made payable to IDOI).

 A license issued or renewed after July 1, 2012 is for a 2-year period with an expiration date on the last day of the producer's birth month.
 Public Adjuster licenses expire annually on December 31st.